RBilsland/Microbit-Sensor-Network/README.md

 ## Everything Working?

 If you've read this far then firstly well done, but have you read this far before starting anything or after you've realised somethings not working?
-If everything is working then my sensor hardware looked like this
+If everything is working then my sensor hardware looked like this.

 ![MbSN Micro:bit Sensors](Images/MbSN-Three-Microbits.jpg "MbSN Micro:bit Sensors")

-And my gateway and Raspberry Pi hardware looked like this
+And my gateway and Raspberry Pi hardware looked like this.

 ![MbSN Micro:bit Gateway and Raspberry Pi](Images/MbSN-RaspberryPi-Microbit.jpg "MbSN Micro:bit Gateway and Raspberry Pi")